VKishorereddy084/AI-Learning-Coach/README.md

 When you run the code, you will be asked to give the path of the PDF file.
 Please provide the correct path to ensure the script functions properly.

 *Chance of error*:
 It is recommended to provide a 5-6 page PDF as input at a time.
+After that merge all the csv file into one.
 Processing a larger number of pages simultaneously can be very time-consuming and may heavily depend on the system's RAM capacity.
 Moreover, providing more pages can increase the risk of crashing the code.

   **src/notebooks Folder**: This folder contains a series of Jupyter notebooks that are required for the developement of our AI learning coach application.
 Each notebook is designed for a specific part of the project workflow: